deercreeklabs/lancaster/README.md

 # Examples
-Here is an introductory example of using Lancaster to define a schema, serialize data, and then deserialize it again.
+Here is an introductory example of using Lancaster to define a schema, serialize data, and then deserialize it.

 ```clojure
 (require '[deercreeklabs.lancaster :as l])